ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 -   [Font Awesome:](https://fontawesome.com/) was used to add icons for visual cues.
 -   [Convertio JPG to avif:](https://convertio.co/jpg-avif/) to convert JPG to avif images.
 -   [TinyPNG](https://tinypng.com/) to reduce the size of PNG images and improve Lighthouse score.
+-   [WAVE evaluation tool](https://chrome.google.com/webstore/detail/wave-evaluation-tool/) to test accessibility and other errors - very useful and easy to use.

 ## Testing
 * [Back to index](#index)